Monarchy of the Bahamas

 All executive authority is vested in the monarch, and royal assent is required for the Bahamian Parliament to enact laws and for letters patent and Orders in Council to have legal effect.
 Most of the powers are exercised by the elected members of parliament, the ministers of the Crown generally drawn from amongst them, and the judges and justices of the peace.
-Other powers vested in the monarch, such as the appointment of a prime minister, are significant but are treated only as reserve powers and as an important security part of the role of the monarchy.
+Other powers vested in the monarch, such as dismissal of a prime minister, are significant but are treated only as reserve powers and as an important security part of the role of the monarchy.

 The Crown today primarily functions as a guarantor of continuous and stable governance and a nonpartisan safeguard against the abuse of power.
 While some powers are exercisable only by the sovereign, most of the monarch's operational and ceremonial duties are exercised by his representative, the governor-general of the Bahamas.

 Origin

 In 1629, King Charles I granted Robert Heath, attorney general of England, territories in America including "Bahama and all other Isles and Islands lying southerly there or neare upon the foresayd continent".
 Charles Towne was settled in 1660 and named for King Charles II, but its name was changed to Nassau after William III came to the throne; the German region Nassau was a holding of William's family.

 The Bahamas became a British crown colony in 1718, when the British clamped down on piracy.

 In August 1940, the Duke of Windsor was appointed Governor of the Bahamas.
 He arrived in the colony with his wife Wallis, Duchess of Windsor.
 The Duke was praised at the time for his efforts to combat poverty on the islands.

 In May 1963, a conference was held in London to consider a new constitution for the islands.
 The islands were granted full internal self-government, with the governor retaining reserved powers only for foreign affairs, defense, and internal security.

 On 10 July 1973, Charles, Prince of Wales delivered the official documents to Prime Minister Lynden Pindling, officially declaring the Bahamas a fully independent nation, within the Commonwealth of Nations.
 Shortly after independence, Sir John Paul was appointed the first governor-general of the Bahamas, the vice-regal representative of Elizabeth II, Queen of the Bahamas.

+In 2013, Charles, while reminiscing about officiating at Independence celebrations on behalf of the Queen, said: